Wood Stain Dry Time (Different Types & Speed Up Tips)

 1. It Doesn’t Feel Sticky When Touched – Fresh stains will be sticky if you touch them because their coating is still wet.
 When dry, the coating won’t feel sticky.
 Instead, it will be hard.

-2. The Coating Will Be Hard – When the stain has dried, the particles will have bonded tightly.
+2. The Coating is Hard – When the stain has dried, the particles will have bonded tightly.
 This will make the coating super hard when touched.

-3. The Color Will Not Come Off – When you touch a fresh or wet coating, the color will come off on your fingers but when the coating gets dry, the color will not come off.
+3. The Color Won’t Come Off – When you touch a fresh or wet coating, the color will come off on your fingers but when the coating gets dry, the color will not come off.

 Related Read: Should You Sand Between Coats of Stain?